 MY HOME IS ON THE MOUNTAIN is set in eastern Tennessee, specifically, the Great Smoky Mountains and the rolling ridge and valley country to the west.

 The title comes from a very old song, and one apparently lost from sight, as I can find it nowhere.
-I learned it as a child from a little book of American folk songs and, in my early research, I found references that traced it back to the 1700s in England.
-This reference book on Catskills folk songs lists it and traces variant tunes back to the Middle Ages.
-My early research told me that the lyrics had often changed to suit the times, and certainly the one I knew as a child was clearly re-written to be a Civil War song, but the line "My home is on the mountain" has endured from the earliest examples in the same place (third line, first verse).
-I have loved this song all my life, and one day, singing it aloud, I realised that I was singing the title of this book.
+I learned it as a child from a little book of American folk songs.
+In my early research, I found references tracking it back to the 1700s in England.
+This reference book on Catskills folk songs lists it and traces variant tunes even further back, to the Middle Ages.
+My research showed me that the lyrics had often been changed to suit the times; certainly the version I learned as a child was clearly re-written to be a Civil War song, but the line "My home is on the mountain" has endured in the same place (third line, first verse) from the very earliest examples.
+I have loved this song all my life, and one day, while singing it aloud, I realised that I was singing the title of this book.

 The story opens on Friday, 5 June 1931, with Cecilia Howison stranded on a high mountain road.
 She has swung into the mountains on a warm June day after driving to tend her great-aunt's grave, and has turned up a forest road that looks like it might take her up to cool breezes, if nothing else.
 She has not been here before and is starting to realise that this might be a road to nowhere.
 Then her car overheats and she pulls over as clouds of steam erupt from the vents of her car's hood.

 Cecilia drives a 1929 Buick Roadster, specifically, the Master Six Sport Roadster, which was a two-seater with what we would call now a rumble-seat (then the "rear deck") that seated two more.
 What we refer to now as running boards were called side-mounts.
 Watch a slideshow of a cream-coloured 1929 Buick roadster with caramel leather.
 Gorgeous.